 These are questions that may have seemed farfetched not long ago, but they may just warrant serious investigation.
 And they might even be worth trying while we wait for the results.

-When we conjure up grateful thoughts, the brain does some interesting things.
-Researchers from the National Institutes of Health (NIH) conducted a study to look at brain activity in various regions while subjects imagined their own actions towards another person.
+Researchers from the National Institutes of Health (NIH) conducted a brain-imaging study while subjects imagined their own actions towards another person.
 One group considered actions that they associated with anger or indignation and another group imagined actions associated with gratitude.

-The mesolimbic pathway is the pathway for dopamine in the brain.
-Dopamine is a feel-good chemical released by neurons in the brain.
-As feelings of gratitude activated sub-regions of this pathway in the brain imaging, it reinforces the idea that gratitude provides a positive dopamine hit.
+This is significant because the mesolimbic pathway is the brain’s pathway for dopamine, one of the brain’s feel-good chemicals.
+Feelings of gratitude appeared to activate sub-regions of this pathway.
+This reinforces the idea that gratitude provides a positive dopamine hit.

-Dopamine is also great at reinforcing repeated action.
-That’s one of the reasons that so many of us are addicted to our mobiles.
-Each time we receive a notification or a like on social media, we get a little dopamine hit that brings us back for more.
-Granted, dopamine is the menace in that equation, but its function in reinforcing repeated gratitude may help us take advantage of the benefits for our mental and physical health.
+Importantly, dopamine is also great at reinforcing repeated action.
+That’s one of the reasons that so many of us are addicted to our smartphones.
+While dopamine is the menace in that equation, it may serve a positive function in reinforcing repeated gratitude.

-Despite all the benefits, however, sometimes we’re blocked by our own awkwardness and miscalculations.
-We’re terrible at judging the effects of our gratitude on others.
-Instead of just sending the damn thing, we grossly underestimate the potential impact of a note of gratitude and often shelve the idea entirely.
+Despite all the benefits, however, sometimes we’re blocked by our own awkwardness and miscalculation.
+The truth is, we’re terrible at judging the effects of our gratitude on others.

 - Write a weekly gratitude list.
 Backed by ample research, writing a short weekly list of the things you’re most grateful for can yield huge benefits for mental and physical well-being.
-Here’s your opportunity to focus on what really matters, privately or publicly.
-Evidence has found that benefits for well-being are consistent in either case.
+This is an opportunity to focus on what really matters, privately or publicly.

 - Start mindfulness meditation.
-Setting aside time to focus on being grateful for the present moment captures the essence of gratitude.
-Mindfulness meditation should be top of your list for harnessing this focus.
+Setting aside time to be in the present moment captures the essence of gratitude.
 Research has also shown there may be extensive neurological benefits to mindfulness meditation.
-So why not give it a shot?

 These suggestions aren’t rocket science, but those successful in adopting them exhibit a common characteristic: consistency.
 Doing these things for two weeks is unlikely to make any difference.
 Go beyond six weeks, however, and the research starts to back the benefits.